TomasTomecek/intro-to-docker/README.md

 That's pretty complicated, is there an easier way?

-We can do it by running these two commands:
+We can run rocket.chat just by executing these two commands:

 ```
 $ sudo docker run \